 How to Apply

-The application for the OHSU PA program is open.
-To be considered during the 2022-2023 application cycle (matriculation in summer 2023), your verified CASPA application must be received by August 1, 2022, 8:59 pm PST/11:59 pm EST. There are no exceptions to the posted deadline.
+The application for the 2023-2024 application cycle (matriculation in summer 2024), will open in late April 2023 and your verified CASPA application must be received by August 1, 2023, 8:59 pm PST/11:59 pm EST. There are no exceptions to the posted deadline.
 For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website, including the FAQ section.